Dinosaur Island (1994 film): Reception

 "Roger ended up hating the movie," said Wynorski.
 "He didn't think the girls in it were pretty and he thought the story was too campy.
 But it did really well."
 The film performed better on television than on video.

 Wynorski says he was at a party when he met Joe Pesci who told him he loved the film, saying "everytime I watch it I feel like I want to go there."

+Paste listed the film among the 100 Best B Movies of all time (#56).